jakecrim/IoT-Geo-Lock/README.md

 # IoT-Geo-Lock
-> Automatic locking and unlocking a deadbolt dependant on my arriving or departing at the apartment.
+> Automatic locking and unlocking a deadbolt dependant on my arriving or departing from a configurable location.

 # Usage